(541) 726-6730 24/7 Emergency Dispatch Available

 Mid-State vacuum excavation truck and CCTV inspection vehicle performing storm drain cleaning and underground pipe camera inspection.

 Struggling with a drainage problem that keeps coming back?
-Ask us about combining storm drain cleaning with a CCTV line inspection.
+Ask us about combining storm drain cleaning with CCTV line inspection.
 One call, one crew, one complete assessment.

 Frequently Asked Questions